neuresthetics/neuresthetics/README.md

 [🎧](https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate) - prounounced like "kinesthetic", but for nerves.

-&nbsp;&nbsp; neuro: word-forming element meaning “pertaining to a nerve or nerves or the nervous system,” from Greek neura
+neuro: word-forming element meaning “pertaining to a nerve or nerves or the nervous system,” from Greek neura

-&nbsp;&nbsp; aesthetic: (n.)
+aesthetic: (n.)
 1798, from German Ästhetisch (mid-18c.) or French esthétique (which is from German), ultimately from Greek aisthetikos “of or for perception by the senses, perceptive,” of things, “perceptible”

 <!--- ### [neuresthetics.github.io](https://neuresthetics.github.io/) --->